Filip-Krstic/ContentCognito-Obfuscator/README.md

     * Upon activation, the device is first **unlocked** using the configured method (PIN or a general swipe).
     * The session then enters a loop for a predefined duration (e.g., 45-180 minutes), designed to emulate genuine engagement periods.
     * Within the loop, `IFDL.py` generates **plausible noise** by:
         * **Content-aware Interactions:** Captures a screenshot of the `scrcpy` window.
 The CLIP model analyzes this image against a list of predefined `LABELS` (e.g., "love," "programming," "motogp").
 If a label is detected with high confidence (e.g., > 51%), the script simulates **mouse clicks** within a randomized region of the screen.
 These clicks are generated using a **bounded Cauchy distribution** to introduce realistic, non-uniform randomness, making them less predictable than uniform random clicks.
-This simulates "liking Reels based on semantic matching."
         * **Randomized Engagement:** Performs **simulated vertical scroll gestures** using ADB commands.
 The scroll parameters (start/end coordinates, duration) are also randomized to mimic natural human scrolling.
         * **Dynamic Pauses:** The script pauses for a random duration (1-17 seconds) between actions.
 Longer pauses are introduced if content of interest was detected, simulating deeper engagement.
     * The counts of detected labels are persistently stored in `label_counts.csv`.